UltraEngine/Documentation/CPP/NavMesh_SetRotation.md

 ## Example

 This example tilts the scene and the navigation mesh by 45 degrees.
+Note that the navigation agent is also tilted.

 ```c++
 #include "UltraEngine.h"